benchopt/benchopt/doc/how.rst

     A package available from source may require a C++ or Fortran compiler.

-Here is example using pip:
+Here is example using pip from a Python package on GitHub:

 .. literalinclude:: ../benchopt/tests/test_benchmarks/dummy_benchmark/solvers/celer.py